 You’ll have a good time in China for under $100 per day.
 This is a comfy mid-range budget for travellers looking to experience the best of China without having to eat rice three times a day.

 Backpacker budget: Backpackers will have a good trip on $50-70 dollars per day by staying in hostels or cheap guesthouses, using public transportation and eating street food.

 Contributed by Joydeep of The Gypsy Chiring

 India, the land of diversity, is one of the most affordable countries to travel to.
-Diversity in India can not only be found in its culture, religion, food habits, linguistics, but also in its geography.
-India is blessed with the stunning Himalayas in the north stretched to the northeast, deserts in the west, seas and oceans in the south.
+Diversity in India can not only be found in its culture, religion, food habits, and linguistics but also in its geography.
+India is blessed with the stunning Himalayas in the north stretched to the northeast, deserts in the west, and seas and oceans in the south.
 If you are in India you ought to visit at least one destination from each of these regions.

 One US Dollar is equal to about 76 Indian Rupees.
 Considering you are booking good budget-friendly hostels or hotels, it will cost you around $6 to $13 a day.
 You can opt for budget friend hostel chains like Zostels and Madpacker Hostels in India.

 In general, breakfast cost less than lunch or dinner.
 You can spend around $7 to $10 on food daily.
 The best way to save money on food is to travel like a local, eat in local restaurants and try out traditional dishes.
 For example, when I was in Pondicherry, my breakfast and dinner included dosa, and I ate biryani for lunch.

 Choosing public transport for commute will save a great deal of money while travelling in India.
 The other alternative is to rent a bike for slow travel. $10 dollar will suffice for a day whether you board a train, bus or bike.

 Backpacker budget: In a nutshell, for backpackers, I would recommend an affordable daily budget of $20 to $30 in India.